timofeysie/loranthifolia/README.md

 But if we keep on adding new features, there will never be a release, and we will never be able to tell our friends and colleagues about it.
 So what is the list of items that would make the first release something to not be ashamed of?

-1. detail page icons skewed
+1. (done) detail page icons skewed
 1. icon and splash screen
 2. (done) add padding to the spinner
 3. (done) put the refresh list action in the options page